Defecation postures: Squatting

 The squatting defecation posture involves squatting, or crouching.
 It requires standing with knees and hips sharply bent and the buttocks close to the ground.
 Squat toilets are designed to facilitate this posture.
 Squatting is considered the natural, traditional and most common defecation posture in Asian and African countries.
 However in some urban areas of India people are gradually switching to western style sitting toilets.

-Compared to the sitting defecation posture, the squatting defecation posture is more physiological, ideal and relaxed.
-This is because it allows for better relaxation of the puborectalis muscle and hence straightening of the anorectal angle, and for faster, easier and more complete evacuation of stool.
+The Indian Society of Gastroenterology stated that, in the context of constipation, the squatting defecation posture is more physiological (i.e., natural), ideal and relaxed compared to the sitting posture.
+However, they found limited evidence of benefit.
+The squatting position also increases intraabdominal pressure.
+It is thought that the squatting posture allows for better relaxation of the puborectalis muscle and hence straightening of the anorectal angle, and for faster, easier and more complete evacuation of stool.
 The squatting position therefore prevents excessive straining, and hence protects stretching of the nerves, such as the pudendal nerve.
 Damage of these nerves can lead to permanent problems with urinary, defecation and sexual function.
-The squatting position also increases intraabdominal pressure.
-The squatting position is often recommended as part of a range of measures to manage constipation and its subtyptes, including obstructed defecation syndrome and dyssynergic defecation.
-Chronic, excessive straining during defecation, which is more likely to be needed in the sitting position, may be associated with the development of hemorrhoids any of the spectrum of pelvic organ prolapse disorders, such as rectocele, rectal prolapse, etc.

-However, according to some sources, excessive straining in the squatting position while defecating may increase the risk of severe hemorrhoids, or increase the tendency of prolapse of hemorroids, because of increased perineal descent and intraabdominal pressure.
+Excessive straining in the squatting position while defecating may increase the risk of severe hemorrhoids, or increase the tendency of prolapse of hemorroids, because of increased perineal descent and intraabdominal pressure.
 Prolonged and repeated straining on a sitting toilet has the same effect.

-Semi-squatting
+Assisted-squatting

 People who are not used to squat toilets, and people who do not have the flexibility, strength, or balance needed to lower into, sustain, or rise from a squatting position without pain or assistance may not find it easy to use the squatting posture.
 This may include the elderly, people with disabilities, overweight people or people suffering from a skeletal or muscular disease.

-A semi-squatting position can be achieved by placing a stool or box under the feet while using a sitting toilet.
+An assisted-squatting position can be achieved by placing a wrap-around foot stool or box under the feet while using a sitting toilet.
 This raises the legs and allows for some degree of widening of the anorectal angle.
 The anorectal angle can be further increased by leaning forwards in this semi-squatting position.
 Using a box to raise the legs has been recommended for various straining related medical conditions such as obstructed defecation syndrome, and solitary rectal ulcer syndrome.

-For elderly people or people with mobility issues, this "semi-squatting" position is closer to the more natural squatting position, and gives some of the benefit of the squatting position such as reduced need for straining.
+For elderly people or people with mobility issues, this "assisted-squatting" position is closer to the more natural squatting position, and gives some of the benefit of the squatting position such as reduced need for straining.
 The semi squatting position is one of the practical solutions for avoiding constipation.
 Various "squat assist devices" are also commercially available.